Ademolacode/Microsoft-SOC-Analyst-Portfolio/README.md

 `MyDFIR-Cyber-Policy` deployed via Intune with ASR rules configured.
 At the time of the screenshot, device assignment was still pending.
 One thing I noted here: **ASR rules should be validated through telemetry, not assumed effective**.
 The policy showing as created in Intune and the policy actually being enforced on the device are two different things.
 I confirmed enforcement by observing block events in the MDE portal after a reboot.

 **Key insight from the endpoint phase:** The relationship between encoded PowerShell commands and actual malicious intent.
-The commands themselves (Get-LocalUser, Get-ChildItem, Compress-Archive) are not malicious in isolation — administrators run them routinely.
+The commands themselves (Get-LocalUser, Get-ChildItem, Compress-Archive) are not malicious in isolation; administrators run them routinely.
 The malicious context only becomes clear when you have the authentication context from the identity domain.
 That's the living-off-the-land detection problem in its simplest form.

 📄 [Full Endpoint Investigation Report](mini-projects/03-endpoint-detection/investigation-report.md)